 - Of special interest is BC Engelmann spruce, a hard, light, stiff, extremely resonant topwood that equals or surpasses the best European spruce in quality.

-- Note that I no longer offer Brazilian rosewood, Madagascar rosewood, or African blackwood for back and sides due to their endangered status.
+- Note that, due to their endangered status, I no longer offer Brazilian Rosewood, Madagascar Rosewood, Cocobolo, or African Blackwood for back and sides.

-- The soundboards of all my instruments are carefully finished with French-polished shellac - a beautiful, traditional finish and probably the best finish acoustically.
+- The soundboards of my standard instruments are carefully finished with French-polished shellac - a beautiful, traditional finish and possibly the best finish acoustically.

-- For greater durability, I employ a lacquer finish for back and sides.
+- Back and sides can also be finished with French-polished shellac, but for greater durability, I usually employ a lacquer finish for back and sides.
 French-polished shellac is available for those who wish the most traditional finish and do not mind the extra care required.

 - Bridges and fingerboards are finished with oil.
-Oil finish for the neck is also available.
+Oil finish for the neck is standard.

-- Case: A Hiscox Artist hardshell case is included in the base price.
+- Case: A Hiscox Pro hardshell case is included in the base price.
+Upgrades to Hiscox Artist cases are available.